-The Clinical Disruption Policy applies to any student who is a qualified individual with a documented disability causing a temporary lapse in progress within their clinical coursework Procedure
+The Clinical Disruption Policy applies to any student who is a qualified individual with a documented disability causing a temporary lapse in progress within their clinical coursework

+Procedure

 - 1. Students should alert the Lead Faculty/Program Chair regarding a temporary or permanent disability that would necessitate a temporary lapse in their clinical coursework. - 2.
-Students must contact and register with the Office of Disability Services and provide appropriate documentation regarding the need for accommodation. - 3.
-The Office of Disability Services will engage in the interactive process with the student in order to determine the appropriate accommodation to support the documented disability.
-This may involve engagement with the Faculty/Department Chair to assess the appropriate and acceptable accommodation. - 4.
-Office of Disability Services will contact Lead Faculty/Program Chair officially identifying the recommended accommodation to be provided to the student. - 5.
-Lead Faculty/Program Chair will implement and oversee the applicable accommodation(s).
+Students must contact and register with the Office of Accessibility Services and provide appropriate documentation regarding accommodation needs. - 3.
+The Office of Accessibility Services will interact with the student to determine the appropriate accommodation to support the documented disability.
+This may involve engagement with the Faculty/Department Chair to assess the appropriateness and acceptability of the accommodation. - 4.
+Office of Accessibility Services will contact the Lead Faculty/Program Chair, officially identifying the recommended accommodation to be provided to the student. - 5.
+The Lead Faculty/Program Chair will implement and oversee the applicable accommodation(s).